Skin Game (novel): Plot

 Armed with this knowledge, Dresden hides three artifacts in Valmont's bag and one in his sleeve before Nicodemus and the others arrive to claim the Grail.
-Nicodemus takes the Grail and turns on Harry and Michael after Harry makes a last appeal to Nicodemus's humanity, as Valmont has gone back to the vault's entrance.
-Hanna Ascher and the Genoskwa (an aggressive Bigfoot) are revealed to be the new hosts for Lasciel and Ursiel, respectively, and Nicodemus orders them and Goodman Grey to attack.
+Nicodemus takes the Grail but turns on Harry and Michael after Harry angrily calls him out on murdering his own daughter for his schemes, as Valmont has gone back to the vault's entrance.
+Ascher and the Genoskwa (an aggressive Bigfoot) are revealed to be the new hosts for the fallen angels Lasciel and Ursiel, respectively.
+Nicodemus orders them and Grey to attack, breaking his agreement with Mab and leaving Harry free to act as he sees fit.

 It is then revealed through a flashback that Harry had earlier hired Grey to back him up in anticipation of this fight.
-Grey takes on the Genoskwa/Ursiel, while Dresden fights Ascher/Lasciel and Michael fights Nicodemus.
+Grey takes on the Genoskwa/Ursiel, Dresden fights Ascher/Lasciel, and Michael fights Nicodemus after making a final appeal to his humanity.
 After Dresden manages to bury Ascher in a rockfall and Michael sends Nicodemus running, Grey blinds the Genoskwa, allowing the three of them to escape.
 On the way out, Dresden activates the Gate of Ice to crush the pursuing Genoskwa.

-Dresden opens a Way and the four of them depart the Nevernever, but before they can close the Way, Nicodemus escapes and heads for Michael's house.
-With Binder's help, Harry and his team get out of Marcone's vault.
-Harry and Grey then leave to confront Nicodemus at Michael's home.
+Dresden opens a Way and the four of them depart the Nevernever, but before they can close the Way, Nicodemus escapes and heads for Michael's house, trapping the others in Marcone's vault.
+The team escapes with help from Binder, and Harry and Grey hurry to confront Nicodemus at Michael's home.
 During the final fight, Butters takes up the broken Fidelacchius, which emits a lightsaber-style blade, and chases off Nicodemus again.
 He agrees to become a Knight of the Cross.
+Molly Carpenter, Michael's daughter and Harry's former apprentice, now the new Winter Lady, arrives in time to safely remove the parasitic spirit from Harry's head.

-Afterwards, the group divide up the backpack full of diamonds Valmont stole from Hades' vault.
-Grey turns down a share of them, instead accepting one dollar from Harry as his fee, and Harry uses that share as a "weregild" to pay for the death of Marcone's vault guard.
+Afterwards, the group divide up a backpack full of diamonds Valmont stole from Hades' vault.
+Grey turns down a share of them, instead accepting one dollar from Harry as his fee, and Harry uses that share as a weregild to pay for the death of Marcone's vault guard.
+He deduces that Mab, Hades, and Marcone conspired to let Nicodemus carry out the heist in order to destroy his reputation, as revenge for his earlier kidnapping of Marcone and the Archive, and confronts Mab and Marcone with his conclusions.
 He then visits Karrin in the hospital and the two share a passionate kiss and agree to try an actual relationship.
 Talking with Michael that evening, Harry reflects over the events of the past few days, and together they worry about a few things including Harry's future as the Winter Knight.